 José Maria da Fonseca

 This winery is located in the heart of the Peninsula just 30 minutes away from Lisbon.
 Without disregarding modernization, it has been able to preserve its rich heritage and it meets the standards of the most demanding consumers.
-This wine estate's history dates back to 1834 when it was established by José Maria da Fonseca and it encompasses more than 30 high-quality wine brands that represent, not only the Setubal Peninsula but also other portuguese wine regions.
+This wine estate's history dates back to 1834 when it was established by José Maria da Fonseca and it encompasses more than 30 high-quality wine brands that represent, not only the Setubal Peninsula but also other Portuguese wine regions.
 At this winery, you can visit the House Museum, built in the 19th century, walk through the beautiful gardens, tour the wine cellars, and taste the famous Muscat wines.

 Palace, Museum, and Quinta da Bacalhôa

 In the museum, you'll find three thematic art collections.
 The first one is a tribute to the great Nelson Mandela.
 The second one is a glamorous mix of Art Nouveau with Art Deco.
-The last one refers to the significance of the tile in Portugal, a genuine national contribution the world's artistic and cultural heritage.
+The last one refers to the significance of the tile in Portugal, a genuine national contribution to the world's artistic and cultural heritage.

 Serenada Enoturismo, Winery

 Surrounded by centennial olive trees, a wide area of cork oaks, and the largest extension of pine trees in the country, its vineyards are located just 10km from the coast.
-Because of this, the grapes benefit from the fresh Atlantic breeze that provides conditions for a proper maturation, resulting in very interesting and high-quality wines.
+Because of this, the grapes benefit from the fresh Atlantic breeze that provides conditions for proper maturation, resulting in very interesting and high-quality wines.

 On a visit there, you'll be able to tour the property and discover its unique wines.
 You can also participate in a wine workshop that includes wine tasting, and a visit to the wine cellar and vineyards in the company of an enologist.